emwap/stream-paper/paper.md

 # Conclusions

 This paper presents a new monadic stream representation.
-It is motivated by algorithms in digital signal processing which require mutation to be implemented efficiently.
-Somewhat surprisingly, our measurements show that a straight-forward mutable implementation using a cyclic buffer is often slower than a purely functional copying implementation.
-However, the monadic representation enables a much more important optimization: keeping the buffer in references and unrolling the loop.
+The representation is motivated by algorithms in digital signal processing which require mutation to be implemented efficiently.
+Somewhat surprisingly, our measurements show that a straight-forward mutable implementation using a cyclic buffer is often slower than a copying purely functional implementation.
+However, the monadic representation enables a more important optimization: keeping the buffer in references and unrolling the loop.
 For typical filter orders this implementation beats a handwritten C implementation, although performance degrades